-With the uncertainty surrounding this years third level options, the further education system opens up some more options for those leaving secondary education or those wishing to return to education.
+The further education system opens up some valuable options for those leaving secondary education or those wishing to return to education.
 Further education also known as PLC (Post Leaving Cert) can be an alternative stepping stone into Higher Education Institutes.
 At the end of your studies it won’t really matter the method of entry, but the qualifications and experience gained in the process.
 Many graduates will have the option of going directly into the workforce or progressing onto higher education on completion of PLC courses.

 There are PLC courses that prepare you for specific further study as well.
 Courses such as Nursing Studies, Art-portfolio preparation and Pre-Engineering courses are some of these examples.
 Some students might also attend a PLC college in order to have a second opportunity to score higher points than they got in their leaving cert.

 The distinctive feature of further education is its diversity and breadth of provision, and its linkages with other services such as employment, training, area partnership, welfare and community and voluntary sector interests.
 Further education and training programmes typically have a vocational or work focus and reflect national, regional or sectoral economic needs.
 An element of work experience and job preparation is inbuilt into all programmes, which are essential components for students who wish to enter the employment market.
 PLC courses are not just aimed at the student leaving school but also at adults returning to education.